Course Offerings

 Trial Skills

-Tim Hallahan, Peter Gruenberger, and other members of The Hecht Training Group, offer programs consisting of interactive seminars, exercises, and simulations to teach trial skills.
+Tim Hallahan, David Sonenshein, and other members of The Hecht Training Group, offer programs consisting of interactive seminars, exercises, and simulations to teach trial skills.

 FORMAT